- Connect to Services

 Sultana allows emerging projects or organizations the time to focus on mission rather than on creating a business infrastructure while providing the stability that funders need to make initial investments.
 Designed as a short-term – rather than long-term – strategy, a Sultana partnership allows an idea to germinate until it is ready to grow into its own nonprofit, merge into something else, or even stop.

 Partnering with Sultana will grant projects access to the 501(c)(3) status of The Foraker Group, which will allow partners access to approved grant funding.
-Sultana’s model focuses on building organizational capacity, however, which means that projects solely seeking a funding relationship for Sultana’s tax-exempt status are not the right fit.
+Sultana’s model allows for building organizational capacity.
+Contact us to discuss your project’s individual needs.

-Based on staff time, administrative costs, and other expenses associated with incubation and capacity building services, Sultana groups will be required to maintain minimum annual budgets of $150,000.
-These costs are based on the project’s budget and an administrative fee that runs between 9% and 15% depending on the level of services and incubation support requested.
+Based on staff time, administrative costs, and other expenses associated with incubation and capacity building services, Sultana groups will pay an administrative fee (on average between 9% and 15%) depending on the level of services and incubation support requested.

 If you’re unsure about fiscal sponsorship as your next step, we encourage you to discuss your project with us and determine the best steps for you to take.

-Please contact Chellie Skoog, Vice President of Programs, at firstname.lastname@example.org, for more information.
-After an introductory conversation, all eligible Partners will be directed to Sultana’s application process.
+Please contact Chellie Skoog, Vice President of Programs, at email@example.com, for more information.
+After an introductory conversation, all eligible projects will be directed to Sultana’s application process.